 - Gain knowledge in changes which affect development and require children to attend coaching sessions.

-This course consists of Six Units and is a qualification awarded by Oxford Learning College, in its own right; with the quality assurance of a leading awarding body (CIE/ABC) that hallmarks this professional qualification.
+This course consists of Six Units and is a qualification awarded by Oxford Learning College, in its own right; with the quality assurance of a leading awarding body (CIE Global) that hallmarks this professional qualification.

 Assessment Objectives (AO)